 Strategy Ten: Let Them Text You Too

 Effective customer service can be a huge boon to your company.
 It builds trust and relationships and helps nip problems in the bud.
 But often, consumers may be hesitant to reach out with a call when making their initial contact or to ask a simple question.
 Chief among customer fears include being kept on hold.
 In fact, up to 60 percent of customers who call contact centers refuse to wait for longer than a single minute.
 In another study, 48 percent of people agreed that calling a business can often be unproductive because of long waits.

 Let them text you instead!
 With its quick and comfortable communication style, texting is rapidly becoming the go-to method of communication for businesses.
 And studies support this too, showing that over 60 percent of consumers claimed that they would prefer to use texting over voice for customer service.
 Texting also has the added benefit of enabling you to keep easily accessible records of your communications as opposed to phone calls.

 These ten strategies are a great starting point for getting your mobile marketing on the right track in 2016, and well beyond that too.
 And indeed, mobile has quickly shredded its former status as a “trend” to become an integral tool for reaching customers and boosting sales.
 One only needs to look towards the numbers to see this.

 And as a final note, consider the rise of millennials.
 This is a generation that has grown up with mobile phones, rather than having to learn them, and have an enormous affinity towards them.
-They cherish them, cry when they break, and spend countless hours a day on them.
+They cherish them, cry when they break and spend countless hours a day on them.
 In fact, a study by ZipCar found that the majority of millennials would rather give up their cars than their phones!
-Even more astonishing is the stat that the majority of millennials also would rather quit their job than give up their phone.
-So as this age group comes of age to become a force in buying power (they have already reached $200 billion in annual buying power), businesses need to further rethink how they use mobile.
+Even more surprising is the stat that the majority of millennials also would rather quit their job than give up their phone.
+So as this age group comes of age to become a force in buying power (they have already reached $200 billion in annual buying power), businesses need to rethink further how they use mobile.